2018 Auto Club 400

 The 2018 Auto Club 400 was a Monster Energy NASCAR Cup Series race that was held on March 18, 2018, at Auto Club Speedway in Fontana, California.
 Contested over 200 laps on the 2 mi D-shaped oval, it was the fifth race of the 2018 Monster Energy NASCAR Cup Series season.

 Report

 Background

-Auto Club Speedway (formerly California Speedway) is a 2 mi, low-banked, D-shaped oval superspeedway in Fontana, California which has hosted NASCAR racing annually since 1997.
-It is also used for open wheel racing events.
-The racetrack is located near the former locations of Ontario Motor Speedway and Riverside International Raceway.
-The track is owned and operated by International Speedway Corporation and is the only track owned by ISC to have naming rights sold.
-The speedway is served by the nearby Interstate 10 and Interstate 15 freeways as well as a Metrolink station located behind the backstretch.
+Auto Club Speedway (previously California Speedway) was a 2 mi, low-banked, D-shaped oval superspeedway in Fontana, California which hosted NASCAR racing annually from 1997 to 2023.
+It was also used for open wheel racing events.
+The racetrack was located near the former locations of Ontario Motor Speedway and Riverside International Raceway.
+The track was owned and operated by International Speedway Corporation and was the only track owned by ISC to have its naming rights sold.
+The speedway was served by the nearby Interstate 10 and Interstate 15 freeways as well as a Metrolink station located behind the backstretch.